-The system will have embedded an interface to the widely spread ARTEMIS scheduleing tool.
-The interface is intended to be used primarily for:
+The system will have embedded an interface to the widely spread ARTEMIS scheduling tool.
+The interface is intended to be used primarily for

-- Import of space project data, that is, activities and events (but not interfaces and hammocks), constraints, and resources datasets; - Export and display of plans; - Report writing and graphics; - Aggregation, that is, summarize numeric data held in network datasets, for example, resource requirements for all activities.
+- import of space project data, i.e. activities and events (but not interfaces and hammocks), constraints, and resources datasets, - export and display of plans, and - report writing and graphics - aggregation, i.e. summarize numeric data held in network datasets, e.g. resource requirements for all activities.

-It can also be used for network construction, examination of the network logic, time analysis and updating, resource-limited or time-limited scheduling, and multiplenetwork processing.
+It can also be used for network construction, examination of the network logic, time analysis and updating, resource-limited or time-limited scheduling, and multiple network processing.
 However, in these latter uses of ARTEMIS it will not be feasible to return the results directly to OPTIMUM-AIV.